 In honor of To Kalon’s farming heritage, Graeme has harvested cuttings of cherry trees he discovered growing in the nearby riparian zone and on the edges of the vineyard (original plantings left over from when this particular block of land was planted to cherries).
 He has planted a number of these cherry trees near their vineyard.

+The 2011 MACDONALD Cabernet Sauvignon, Oakville Napa Valley.
 Aromatically the core of this wine continues to develop as it breathes.
-Darker aromas show including dusty black berry and a deep liqueur.
-A pleasing chocolate component shows as the wine continues to breath.
+Darker aromas show including dusty black berry and cherry liqueur.
+As the wine evolves, a layer of chocolate opens.
 There is power and richness on the palate, certainly not surprising compared to other wines we have tried from this vineyard.
 However, it is interesting to note that there is typically a month during harvest between the first and the last producers who source from To Kalon.
 MacDonald picks earlier (this is also due to their site having the highest gravel content in To Kalon so it ripens sooner) – up to a month before the other producers.
 This wine certainly has character and depth if you will, yet retains a nice balance, especially for a young wine.
 The tannins are slightly dusty or chalky, are well integrated and are initially felt on the front of the palate rather than on the finish.
+And representative of the vintage is energetic acidity.
+This vintage like their other wines sees approximately two years in barrel and a year of bottle age before it is released.
+The wine is sourced from vines that were planted in 1974.

-Graeme and Alex made a decision to focus their marketing efforts on word of mouth to help convey the genuine efforts of their work in creating a world-class wine.
 The brother’s offered a tasting of their first vintage to a few friends in New York over dinner.
-One of members present at that tasting posted a glowing several word review on a prominent wine site and soon they had more interest than wine availability, selling out of their entire production in merely 25 minutes once the wine was offered to their mailing list customers.
-After this, interest in their wine has spread via word of mouth.
+One of members present at that tasting posted a glowing several word review on the Wine Berserkers website and soon they had more interest than wine availability, selling out of their entire production in merely 25 minutes once the wine was offered to their mailing list customers.
+After this, interest in their wine spread via word of mouth and today they maintain a significant waiting list for their wines.

 Lisa Cormier says